-- The real estate tax; the rate for lighting, sweeping and cleaning, as well as any other tax or fees of a similar nature that may be collected by the Provincial or Municipal Tax Departments.
-Unlike TPA: (i) these are provincial and municipal taxes, (ii) they are generally subject to progressive rates that depend on the relevant jurisdiction involved (usually between 0.4% and 3% on the value of the property), and (iii) the burden of these taxes, as well as real estate expenses, could be passed on to another person if agreed.
+- The real estate tax; the lighting, sweeping and cleaning tax, as well as any other tax or fees of a similar nature that may be collected by the Provincial or Municipal Tax Departments.
+Unlike TPA: (i) these are provincial and municipal taxes, (ii) they rates depend on the relevant jurisdiction involved, and (iii) the burden of these taxes, as well as real estate expenses, could be passed on to another person if agreed.

 C. Tax Breaks